 This inability to exercise for extended periods can make the Pug gain weight quickly.

-It is essential that their calories are restricted appropriately.
+It is essential that their food intake is restricted appropriately.

 A cycle of weight gain

 On top of this, a healthy weight is essential for a Pug’s health.
 If a Pug becomes overweight, it is often even harder for them to breathe properly.

 This difficulty only makes them able to exercise less, which compounds their weight gain.